Apartment Viewing Etiquette

 Once the apartment tour has concluded, it’s important to contact the landlord or property manager to convey your interest and express gratitude for their time.
 Demonstrating enthusiasm for the apartment and acknowledging the landlord’s efforts helps to make a positive impression.

-Consider sending a thoughtful email or placing a phone call to thank them for the opportunity to view the property and to inquire about the subsequent steps in the application process.
-By taking this initiative, you showcase your genuine interest in the rental and foster a good rapport with the landlord or property manager.
+Consider sending a thoughtful follow up message by email, text message, or placing a phone call to thank them for the opportunity to view the property and to inquire about the subsequent steps in the application process.
+By taking this initiative, you showcase your genuine interest in the rental and foster a good rapport with the landlord or leasing agent.

 Once you officially state you’re interested in renting the apartment, a background check will be conducted.